Coach Information

 What do I need to do if I’m an ASA coach or plan to coach?

-All registered coaches, head and assistant, must complete the 90-minute online training course before getting approved to coach for the upcoming spring season.
-The training will be good for TWO (2) years from the date of completion.
+All registered coaches, head and assistant, must complete the 90-minute online training course before getting approved to coach for the upcoming season.
+This training does not expire.
+Once a coach has completed the course, they will not be required to take it again.

 Exceptions: